f5devcentral/f5-automation-labs/docs/class1/module3/lab3.rst

    AS3 Application using Ansible Tower.

-Task 3 - Replacoing all Pool Members
+Task 3 - Replacing all Pool Members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This task is similar to the ``Replace-All-With`` tmsh feature.
 The template will